alezago/sankey_vba/readme.md

 ![Product Name Screen Shot][product-anim]

-This library was created to provide a simple library to add Sankey Charts to Excel.
+This library was created to provide a simple to use functionality to add Sankey Charts to Excel.
 The charts created with the library are interactive, and the appearance can be easily configured (shapes, colors&transparency, margins&dimensions).

 When clicking on an element in the chart, the connected elements are highligted while all unrelated ones are hidden.
 To reset the view, click on the background.